thedancomplex/open-blimp/README.md

 - Parallel angle control from base using multiprocessing
 - Using BNO055 library https://github.com/adafruit/Adafruit_Python_BNO055 instead due to integration issues with updated RPi02w
 - Streaming shell script at root level assuming open-blimp is installed in $HOME directory: stream_cmd.sh \<target ip address\>
+- data is now requested from base station without sshing into pi
+- option to install startup script to automatically stream on boot

 Blimp Orientation: facing from directly behind the camera with the altitude sensor pointing down
 - positive x: towards the camera